Radhikadhana/Lazada-Campaign/README.md

 # Campaign Price Updater

 Streamlit app that:
+1. Takes three files:
-1. Takes a **SKU/campaign file** (has SKU, Article Number, and a Campaign Price column you want filled in) and a **Zecom Tracker** (has Article Number, RRP, and SRP).
+   - **Campaign file** — has SKU and a Campaign Price column you want filled in.
+   - **Content file** — has SKU and Article Number (maps each SKU to its Article Number).
+   - **Zecom Tracker** — has Article Number, RRP, and SRP.
-2. Matches each SKU's Article Number against the Zecom Tracker.
+2. Looks up each SKU's Article Number using the Content file.
+3. Uses that Article Number to look up RRP and SRP from the Zecom Tracker.
-3. Sets Campaign Price = SRP; if SRP is blank/missing, falls back to RRP.
+4. Sets Campaign Price = SRP; if SRP is blank/missing, falls back to RRP.
-4. Flags any rows where neither RRP nor SRP was found.
+5. Flags any rows where the SKU had no Article Number in the Content file, or the Article Number had neither RRP nor SRP in the Tracker.

 ## Run locally
 ```bash